Astrophotography Tutorials

 image processing guide

-For a better understanding of the image editing tools available, and how to choose the right one for you, please see choosing an image processing software for astrophotography.
+For a better understanding of the image editing tools available and how to choose the right one for you, please see choosing an image processing software for astrophotography.

 Astrophotography Tutorials

 Be sure to visit the astrophotography resources section to see all of the recommended software I use for astrophotography.
-To help with the planning stages, you can check out these useful astronomy apps on your mobile phone that can improve your overall experience in the field.
+To help with the planning stages, you can check out these helpful astronomy apps on your mobile phone that can improve your overall experience in the field.

-astrophotography images
+astrophotography introduction

 Image Acquisition